evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 500 liters.
-The maxium weight of the car is 3400 kg (7496 lbs), and with the base weight of 2890 kg (6371 lbs), you can max load 510 kg (1124 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+The trunk offers a cargo capacity of 500 liters (17.7 CU FT).

+The vehicle’s maximum weight is 3400 kg (7496 lbs), with a base weight of 2890 kg (6371 lbs).
+This allows for a maximum load of 510 kg (1124 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.